My Future, Our Society : A Call for Action

 Just 16% of young adults believe they can rely on the political system to help them solve their problems or achieve their dreams.
 For the most part, they rely on themselves, their family and a bit of luck.
 Yet politics loses its meaning if people do not realise that having a good job, a comfortable home, a nice neighbourhood, safe streets and decent healthcare are strongly tied to collective conditions.

-This is for this reason that the Foundation P&V launched in 2016 a call for projects aimed at organisations that work for and with young people, who together want to create a project in order to find solutions for their problems and to realise their dreams, especially concerning work, health, housing, mobility, education,...Our objective is to make youngsters aware on the fact that they can, through collective action and also in dialogue with other actors such as (local) authorities and public institutions, solve their problems and realise their wishes.
+For this reason the Foundation P&V launched a call for projects in 2016, aimed at organisations that work for and with young people, who together want to create a project in order to find solutions for their problems and to realise their dreams, especially concerning work, health, housing, mobility, education,...Our objective is to make youngsters aware of the fact that they can, through collective action and also in dialogue with other actors such as (local) authorities and public institutions, solve their problems and realise their wishes.
 Then, we would like to challenge political institutions so that they can play their role as best as possible towards the problems and wishes of younsters.

 The laureates of this call for projects were announced on the 23rd of May !
 Then, Belgian and international inspiring speakers, specialised in various subjects such as democracy, collective action, and individualism, took the floor and started a discussion.